nlnwa/soc/README.md

 Additional files for language detection using machine learning are available [here](https://drive.google.com/open?id=1Om7PGu_auqUMncnj1tIikawcy_9tnytj).
 These files are not used, but exist for later reference if needed.

-The main file is server.py, which provides two services:
+The main file is server.py, which when run provides two services:
+- URL Norvegica detection ("/url").
+    - Takes in a single URL, and gives a score of how Norwegian the website is (on a scale from 0 to 1), as well as details for the prediction.
 - Language detection ("/language")
+    - Does only the language detection part of the URL service.
     - Takes in text or raw html, and uses [cld2](https://github.com/CLD2Owners/cld2) to produce language predictions.

-- URL Norvegica detection ("/url").
-    - Takes in a single URL, and gives a score of how Norwegian the website is (on a scale from 0 to 1), as well as details for the prediction.
+There is also a Dockerfile which will load the relevant files, install necessary packages and run server.py

 Example outputs:
 <details>